kevin-s-guo/geocoder_platform/readme.md

 ## Geocoder Platform

+### Dependencies
+Docker needs to be installed on the host.
+See [this](https://docs.docker.com/get-docker/) page for Docker installation instructions.

 ### Docker setup
 In order to deploy the geocoder platform, download the `docker-compose.yml` file.
 In the directory containing that file, run the following command.